DidenkoSveta/rsschool-zoo-online/README.md

 # rsschool-cv
-training on the course at rsschool
+Making a website on the course at rsschool